solo-io/solo-docs/gloo/docs/installation/glooe.md

 Envoy's own API with the use of opinionated defaults to make complex configurations possible, while maintaining simplicity when required.

-* [*Ingress*](#ingress): Gloo will support configuration the Kubernetes Ingress resource, acting as a Kubernetes Ingress Controller.
+* [*Ingress*](#ingress): Gloo will configure the Kubernetes Ingress resource, acting as a Kubernetes Ingress Controller.
-*Note:* ingress objects must have the annotation `"kubernetes.io/ingress.class": "gloo"` to be processed by the Gloo Ingress.
+*Note:* ingress objects must have the annotation `"kubernetes.io/ingress.class": "gloo"` to be processed by the Gloo Ingress. **Ingress is not yet supported for Gloo enterprise.
+Refer to the [quick start guide](../quick_start) to see how to install open source Gloo for Ingress.**

 * [*Knative*](#knative): Gloo will integrate automatically with Knative as a cluster-level ingress for [*Knative-Serving*](https://github.com/knative/serving).
-Gloo can be used in this way as a lightweight replacement for Istio when using Knative-Serving.  **The Knative deployment mode is in tech-preview  for Gloo Enterprise and is not supported in Production.**
+Gloo can be used in this way as a lightweight replacement for Istio when using Knative-Serving.  **Knative is not yet supported for Gloo enterprise.
+Refer to the [quick start guide](../quick_start) to see how to install open source Gloo for Knative.**

 <a name="gateway"></a>